 Why buy one of the Canon 50mm lenses?
 The 50mm focal length gives you a very similar perspective to the one you get naturally with the naked eye.
 Prime (non-zooming) lenses get you out of the lazy photographer mode of standing in one spot to compose your photo.

-A 50 mm lens forces you to move around and get creative with perspective and angles.
 Amazon is a great way to get the reviews and opinions from real everyday people who have purchased these lenses and given their opinions too.

 You can get detailed opinions of hundreds of photographers on these lenses by visiting any one of the links below: